LIHPC-Computational-Geometry/coupe/tools/README.md

     - mesh-reorder changes the order of mesh elements.
 - in the `report` directory, a collection of shell scripts that aggregate results into visual reports:
+    - `imbedgecut` generates an SVG graph comparing the imbalance/edge-cut of various algorithms,
     - `quality` generates an HTML report of partitioning results for a given mesh directory,
     - `efficiency` generates a CSV file and a SVG graph showing the efficiency